Tailormap/tailormap-viewer/README.md

 There is a Swagger UI for the API on http://localhost:8080/swagger-ui/.

-If you've made some changes to the backend, only start the `db` container from this stack and run the backend from the tailormap-api repository with `mvn -Pdeveloping spring-boot:run`.
+If you want to make some changes to the backend source code, only start the `db` container from this stack and run the backend from the [tailormap-api](https://www.github.com/B3Partners/tailormap-api) repository as described in the README in that project.

 ### Code scaffolding